Hi all! Welcome back to this course on algorithmics and discrete mathematics.

-On this page, we’re going to talk about solving NP-complete problems with two algorithms, an exhaustive one and backtracking.
+In today’s lesson, we’re going to talk about solving NP-Complete problems with two algorithms: an exhaustive one, and backtracking.
 At the end of the video, you should be able to implement these two algorithms to solve the traveling salesman problem.

 Computing a solution

 - « exact algorithms », which are reasonably fast for small problems,

 - or, « sub-optimal, or heuristic algorithms », which deliver good-enough solutions, but which are not necessarily optimal.

 Today, let’s explore two exact algorithms to solve the traveling salesman problem, or TSP.

 Brute force algorithm